mooman219/fontdue/README.md

 ### Attribution

-`Fontdue` started as a slightly more production ready wrapper around `font-rs` [(link)](https://github.com/raphlinus/font-rs) because of how fast it made rasterization look, and how simple the wonderful `rusttype` [(link)](https://gitlab.redox-os.org/redox-os/rusttype) crate made font parsing look.
-Since then, I've rewritten fontdue from the ground up, but I feel like it still deservers some attribution.
+`Fontdue` started as a vaguely more production ready fork of `font-rs` [(link)](https://github.com/raphlinus/font-rs) because of how fast it made rasterization look, and how simple the `rusttype` [(link)](https://gitlab.redox-os.org/redox-os/rusttype) crate made font parsing look.
+Since then, I've read a lot of font specification and modern rasterization techniques, rewriting `fontdue` from the ground up in the process into its own unique beast.